jakerich1/odinbook-back/README.md

-# jwt-base
+# NodeJs Express back end for OdinBook
-Basic setup for JWT authentication api.
-Cloe this for new back ends
+My final project submission for The Odin Book